MikeJonesBYU/movesense--server/README.md

 ```

 ### Database Interaction
 Data sent from the app to the server is stored in a PostgreSQL database.
 To view the data you need to connect to the database and query the data.
+There is a password for the movesense user (found in db_settings.py).

 To connect to the database:
 ```
-sudo -u postgres psql movesense_db
+psql -U movesense movesense_db
 ```
 This lets you interact with the movesense_db using psql.
 Alternatively, if you log in to psql:
 ```
-sudo -u postgres psql
+psql -U movesense
 ```
 You can then connect with:
 ```